 Imagine the bright reds, oranges and yellows of fall against the deep green of the evergreen forests.
 Now throw in sparkling blue lakes and a few magnificent waterfalls!
 Now is the time to drive up to Oakridge before the snows dust the mountains.
 Begin the road trip at Elijah Bristow State Park for some lovely leafy landscapes.
 Stop by Northern Lights Christmas Tree Farm to pick up a pumpkin and farm fresh produce.
 Then as you drive Highway 58 into the mountains, take in views of the Willamette River and reservoirs.
 Around Dexter Lake, detour to see a collection of historic covered bridges along with the changing foliage.
 You can even stop by the famous Dexter Lake Club featured in the movie "Animal House" for some barbecue!

-There are cozy inns in Oakridge and Westfir, so you can tuck in for the night, then warm up your days at the local distillery or brewery.
+There are cozy inns in Oakridge and Westfir, so you can tuck in for the night, then warm up your days at the local brewery.
 Go fishing on the Willamette River or at one of the lakes or enjoy one more mountain biking ride.
 Top leafy spots include Greenwaters Park in Oakridge and the Office Covered Bridge in Westfir.
 Plan to hike at one of the many trails along the way.
 On a subsequent day, soak in the McCredie Hot Springs.
 Then drive up to the magnificent Salt Creek Falls for an awe inspiring view.

 McKenzie River in the Cascades